nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 | v2.0    | user                  | be able to add class timings and create a timetable for SEP              | keep track of my timetable                                                |
 | v2.1    | new user              | use a program that does not fail unexpectedly                            | do not have to deal with handling crashes                                 |

-## 5. Non-Functional Requirements
+### Appendix C: Non-Functional Requirements

 1. Java 11 or above installed
 2. Program built to support only single user

-## 6. Glossary
+### Appendix D: Glossary

 - HU: home university
 - PU: partner university
 - u/ - university
 - m/ - modules
+- d/ - day of lesson
+- st/ - start time of lesson
+- en/ - end time of lesson

-## 7. Instructions for Manual Testing
+### Appendix E: Instructions for Manual Testing

 1. Download the `.jar` file from [this link](https://github.com/AY2223S1-CS2113-W13-2/tp/releases).
-1. Open the folder that that the `.jar` file is in and run the program using `java -jar easySEP.jar`.
+2. Open the folder that the `.jar` file is in and run the program using `java -jar easySEP.jar`.
-1. View all commands and the correct command format using `/help`.
+3. View all commands and the correct command format using `/help`.
 Below are a few examples to consider.
-1. The list of valid universities and module mappings can be found using `/list UNIVERSITIES` and `/list MODULES` respectively.
+4. The list of valid universities and module mappings can be found using `/list UNIVERSITIES` and `/list MODULES` respectively.
-1. The commands `/list m/CS2113` and `/list u/Aalto_University` can be used to list all module mappings for `CS2113` and `Aalto University` in the database.
+5. The commands `/list m/CS2113` and `/list u/Aalto_University` can be used to list all module mappings for `CS2113` and `Aalto University` in the database.
-1. Create a new university list using `/create u/Aalto_University`.
+6. Create a new university list using `/create u/Aalto_University`.
-1. Add a new module using `/add u/Aalto_University m/C3130`.
+7. Add a new module using `/add u/Aalto_University m/C3130`.
-1. Add a new lesson using `/add u/Aalto_University m/C3130 d/Monday st/08:00 en/10:00`.
+8. Add a new lesson using `/add u/Aalto_University m/C3130 d/Monday st/08:00 en/10:00`.
-1. Add a new comment using `/add u/Aalto_University m/C3130 note/{this is a note}`.
+9. Add a new comment using `/add u/Aalto_University m/C3130 note/{this is a note}`.
-1. Favourite a university list using `/favourite add/Aalto_University`.
+10. Favourite a university list using `/favourite add/Aalto_University`.
-1. Use `/favourite VIEW` to see the list of favourite university lists.
+11. Use `/favourite VIEW` to see the list of favourite university lists.
-1. Un-favourite a university list using `/favourite del/Aalto_University`.
+12. Un-favourite a university list using `/favourite del/Aalto_University`.
-1. View all university lists using `/view LISTS` and all timetables using `/view TIMETABLES`.
+13. View all university lists using `/view LISTS` and all timetables using `/view TIMETABLES`.
-1. For a specific university list, use `/view u/Aalto_University` to see modules added.
+14. For a specific university list, use `/view u/Aalto_University` to see modules added.
-1. Delete a comment using `/delete u/Aalto_University m/C3130 note/`.
+15. Delete a comment using `/delete u/Aalto_University m/C3130 note/`.
-1. Delete a lesson using `/delete u/Aalto_University m/C3130 d/Monday st/08:00 en/10:00`.
+16. Delete a lesson using `/delete u/Aalto_University m/C3130 d/Monday st/08:00 en/10:00`.
-1. Delete a module using `/delete u/Aalto_University m/C3130`.
+17. Delete a module using `/delete u/Aalto_University m/C3130`.
-1. Delete university list using `/delete u/Aalto_University`.
+18. Delete university list using `/delete u/Aalto_University`.
-1. Input `/view DELETE_HISTORY` to view recently deleted modules.
+19. Input `/view DELETE_HISTORY` to view recently deleted modules.
-1. Use `/exit` to end the program.
+20. Use `/exit` to end the program.